 Used in combination with StimTrak, a trigger is generated when the amount of light is higher than the (customizable) threshold, which means that the exact onset of any visual stimulus can be marked.

 Combining the Photo Sensor with StimTrak opens up entirely new possibilities in visual experiments, like using a smart phone for delivering the stimuli with absolutely precise markers.
 It is not just unusual, it also might even seem unfeasible to acquire reliable ERPs using this setup.
 However, this exactly is what we did just recently during this year’s SfN conference: On a rather large cell phone display an animated gif was played in a continuous loop showing a reversing checkerboard pattern.
-The same type of stimuli were used in the experiment of Sandmann at al. (2012), which has already been published in our Press Release (April 2012).
+The same type of stimuli were used in the experiment of Sandmann at al. (2012).

 The combination of the Photo Sensor with StimTrak can significantly simplify the experimental setup.
 One may still argue that the checkerboard is a special experiment since only few different types of triggers are needed and therefore the experiment can be performed even with the one bit output of StimTrak.
 That is true.
 Photo sensors are often used in a way that provides only binary information: The corner of the stimulation frame under the Photo Sensor changes from black to white in order to mark the onset time.
 That is great, but it makes it impossible to distinguish between different stimuli.
 Many tracker devices cannot offer more, only black and white or rather zero or one.